platanus/banano/docs/components/bn-file-input.md

 ### bottom

+The `bottom` slot is used to add content below the input.
 Useful for hints or errors.
 Includes the following slot props:
 - `errorMessage`: `vee-validate` property, if the input is invalid
 - `valid`: `vee-validate` meta property
 - `touched`: `vee-validate` meta property